Tech-at-DU/Magic-8Ball-Swift4/P4-Adding-UI/content.md

 As you can see above, both the text label and button are subviews placed on top of the view controller's root view.

 As a beginner, you can think of each screen of your app as a view controller.
 All buttons, text, images are _subviews_ that the corresponding view controller object controls.
-If the user taps a button, the view controller will specify what happens.
+If the user taps a button, the view controller will be responsible for what happens.

 > [info]
 Although we'll only use a single view controller in this tutorial, you can have any number of view controllers in your app.